DanRiess/bulky/nomenclature.md

 These are the organisms that make a main category.

-Offer: An offer contains one or more collections of Bulky items with prices with additional metadata, like ign, minBuyout, full or partial buyout, etc.
+Offer: An offer contains one or more Bulky items with prices and additional metadata, like ign, minBuyout, full or partial buyout, etc.

 ### 3rd level categories

-BulkyItem: An abstraction of a collection of PoE items.
+BulkyItem: An abstraction PoE items of the same base type.
 This is best illustrated by an example.
 Imagine a stash tab with a couple of stacks of Deafening Essences of Dread.
 They have all of their normal PoE item properties, each stack has a unique id.
-A bulky item equivalent would only have the type (Essence), the name (Dread) and the tier (Deafening), the total quantity and a price.
-Any listable item should be able to be abstracted into a Bulky item to provide consistency.
+A BulkyItem equivalent abstracts the stacks into one object, combines the quantities and only save some metadata properties it needs.

 #### 4th level categories

-PoeItem: A modified item from a stash tab.
+PoeItem: A modified item from a PoeItemDto.
 Compared to its ancestor, it has far fewer properties.
 It also has additional properties that were not present before.
 This is what is saved into the local idb.

 StashTab: A modified item from a stash tab list request.
 Compared to its ancestor, it has fewer categories.
 This is what is saved into the local idb.